Mahi6086/Educational-Website/README.md

 # Getting Started with Create React App

-This educational website was react router with [Code Learn].
+This educational website was react router with [Code Learn](https://educational-react-router-website.netlify.app/).

 ### About This website